RivaD2/reading-notes/301/class-05.md

 ## Remember Git?
 ### As we learned previously, Git is a powerful VCS
 * The Heroku platform uses Git for deploying applications (there are other ways to transport your source code to Heroku, including via an API).
-* When we create an application on Heroku, it associates a new Git remote, typically named heroku, with the local Git repository for your application.
+* When we create an application on Heroku, it associates a new Git remote, typically named ```heroku```, with the local Git repository for your application.
-* As a result, deploying code is just the familiar git push, but to the heroku remote instead:
+* As a result, deploying code is just the familiar git push, but to the ```heroku``` remote instead:
 ```
 git push heroku master
 ```